 Cedar City: For History

 Cedar City is filled with things to do.
 It is only 45 minutes from St. George, but the elevation difference is quite large.
 If you decide to spend a day or two here over Spring Break, you won’t be able to visit Cedar Breaks National Monument because it doesn’t open until late May due to elevation.
 Cedar City is quite high itself, so plan on a cooler spring break in this town.
 Some of the fun things to do here are Park Discovery, Frontier Homestead State Park, Parowan Gap Petroglyphs, and Old Iron Town Ruins.
 This area is full of history!
 We have a list of other adventures we found in Cedar City here.

 Logan: For Relaxation

 Logan is a little closer to the Wasatch Front than some of these other getaways, but if you are looking for a slightly less busy, more relaxing place to visit, you could spend a day or two in Logan.
 Depending on the year, you might find snow in Logan Canyon, but there are some fun hikes to try.
 Our favorite is Tony Grove.
 You can also check out fun parks like Ryan’s Place Park, as well as stop at the American West Heritage Center.
-We also love the Willow Park Zoo (now known as Zootah) which is smaller than Hogle Zoo, but still has fun animals to see.
+We also love Zootah, which is smaller than Hogle Zoo, but still has fun animals to see.
 If you are looking for an easy stop for lots of fun, check out Things to do in Logan.